 No, not at this time.

 Exam dates are still being held as scheduled, and we continue to schedule candidates for calendared exams.
 The OJE remains a requirement for licensure.
 However, we have reduced exam room capacity by 50% to facilitate social distancing.
 This means we will accommodate 6 instead of our usual 12 candidates in the 570 square foot exam room, and will schedule additional time slots to handle capacity as needed.
+The building where the exam is administered is closed to the public, so that only staff members and OJE candidates are allowed entry.
+Candidates will need to identify themselves at the front entrance, and the reception staff person will verify their name from a list of scheduled candidates.
+All persons admitted to the building must have their temperature read at the front kiosk (touchless face scan).
+Those with a fever are denied admittance.
+Face coverings are required in the building at all times, and hand sanitizer is available in the exam room.
+Building janitorial staff have increased sanitation efforts to promote safety.
 We have also relaxed candidates' ability to reschedule exam dates without penalty if there are concerns about exposure or travel disruptions.

 We are actively monitoring developments in the Oregon Legislature and the Governor's Office, and we will explore options in light of those developments.
 Please check the updates on this webpage for changes that occur.